Aeroduel/server/docs/API.md

 ### POST `/api/new-match`

 Creates a new Aeroduel match in "waiting" state.
-Requires an encrypted server token, which only the server knows.
-This prevents other entities from creating new matches.
+Requires a server token for authentication.

 **Request Body:**
 ```json